Capitalism in terminal decline: the compelling empirical data trends (short summary)

 With money becoming obsolete, it must be replaced by a (digital, non-transferable) voucher system, pegged to labour time.

-➤ An all-socialist state (with the rule of the working class replacing the rule of the capitalist class) is required to enforce the conclusion of this historical process (which will include compensation via long-term debt payments to the last capitalists, in order incentivise their capitulation to minimise counter-revolutionary aggression as much as possible).
 Once all private enterprise (globally) has been taken under public ownership — replacing for-profit commodity production with (therefore more productive) break-even utility-production (since the fetter of the profit necessity is removed) — the state (by definition the rule of one class over another) will have withered away since both class and the authority of one class over another will have been abolished.

 See the full in-depth analysis